Skip to main content ↓

 As you evaluate your sales process, you may find that you have holes to fill.

 You might have a few high-quality hunters who generate a lot of new business for your company.
 But you’re short on farmers to help onboard new customers and keep them satisfied.
-Maybe the opposite is true and you need more hunters to increase pipeline.
+Maybe the opposite is true and you need more hunters to increase your sales pipeline.

 Whatever the case may be, there will be a time when you need to hire new personnel.
 When that time comes, keep the sales personas we’ve been talking about in mind.
 That way you don’t hire a farmer to do a hunter’s job, or a trapper to fill a hunter’s role, etc.